Video: hear the famous BRM V16 return to life at last!

 - BRM V16 engine timepieces will fund car’s restoration

 - View 16-cylinder cars listed for sale on AutoClassics

 Its restoration by the BRM Preservation Appeal was aided by donations from the Goodwood Revival Beneficiary Charity.
 The complicated and fastidious restoration was entrusted to BRM expert Hall and Hall, of Bourne in Lincolnshire – a motorsport specialist with historic links to the original British Racing Motors (BRM) company.

-Other highlights include displays marking the 70th anniversary of the Morris Minor, a selection of Wessex Car Club members’ motors, and cars for sale in the Automart and Dealermart.
-Sunday will also host Beaulieu’s famous Land Rover Rummage and Trunk Traders events, while punters can grab an end-of-show bargain in the Walkabout Auction.
+Other highlights included displays marking the 70th anniversary of the Morris Minor, a selection of Wessex Car Club members’ motors, and cars for sale in the Automart and Dealermart.
+Sunday hosted Beaulieu’s famous Land Rover Rummage and Trunk Traders events, while punters could grab an end-of-show bargain in the Walkabout Auction.

 National Motor Museum manager and chief engineer Doug Hill said of the BRM V16: ‘This is an iconic British racing car, and the Spring Autojumble, an unmissable event on the classic car enthusiasts’ calendar and one of Beaulieu’s biggest and best-loved events, is the perfect place for this historic start-up.’

 anno: 6 july 1966 chilometri: carrozzeria: sana molto bella no ruggine, tappeti in gomma nuovi.colore blu lancia originale.telaio 010684 omologata asi targa oro meccanica: motore perfetto originale 1216 ccgomme e freni nuovi condizioni: da uso immediato documenti regolari prezzo: 16500 info: first series engine 1216cc run very well no rust historic certificate,start and drive coinditions, al